24impradeep/24impradeep/README.md

 - 📫 How to reach me **24impradeep@gmail.com**

-- ⚡ Fun fact **My coffee machine is the most beautiful person in the world to me.**
+- ⚡ Fun fact **my coffee machine is the most beautiful person in the world to me.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">